 - How can I attain my long term goals in order to make a better life for myself and my child?

-- Would I consider applying for WIC, Medicaid and other government assistance programs?
+- Would I consider applying for WIC, Medicaid, and/or other government assistance programs?

 There are a wide range of adoption plans available, from closed adoptions to very open adoptions.
-Find out as much as possible about the option of adoption so that you can make an informed decision.
+Find out as much as possible about adoption so you can make an informed decision.

 - You can choose the adoptive family and control many details affecting the future of your child.